rileygrotenhuis/BearForum/README.md

     cd BearForum
     ```

-2. Once you are in the project's folder, you will need to create a `.env` in the root directory and include the following environment variable inside of that file:
+2. Once you are in the project's folder, you will need to create a `.env` file in the root directory and include the following environment variable inside of that file:

     ```env
     SESSION_SECRET=[ENTER YOUR SECRET CODE HERE]